v0lta/Jax-Wavelet-Toolbox/README.md

 - To verify your version of jax-wavelets type `pytest`.

 ## Goals:
 - In the spirit of jax we aim to be 100% pywt compatible.
-We want the same interfaces and the same results.
+Whenever possible, we want the same interfaces and the same results.